knadh/xmlutils.py/README.md

 # xmlutils.py
-xmlutils.py is a set of Python utilities for processing xml files serially, namely converting them to other formats (SQL, CSV, JSON).
-The scripts use ElementTree.iterparse() to iterate through nodes in an XML file, thus not needing to load the whole DOM into memory.
+xmlutils.py is a set of Python utilities for processing xml files serially
+for converting them to various formats (SQL, CSV, JSON).
+The scripts use ElementTree.iterparse() to iterate through nodes in an XML document, thus not needing to load the entire DOM into memory.
 The scripts can be used to churn through large XML files (albeit taking long :P) without memory hiccups.

 Blind conversion of XML to CSV and SQL is not recommended.